mgtorrea/gxc-rcalc/readme.md

 *	rest: spring-boot RESTful endpoints to expose risk index values.
 *	webapp: front-end components to generate a cool visualization (css,js,html)
+*	crawlers: apache flume plugin with custom crawlers and configuration to start flume agents using them to collect data

 rest (building)
 ======